 So, in essence, all roads seem to lead to curcumin.
 But when it comes down to it, what are the actual health benefits of consumption of turmeric root and curcumin supplements?
 How does it actually lead to improved health outcomes?
 To further convince you that you should include this herb in your life, here are 9 detailed reasons why you will want to start supplementing with curcumin,

 Quite possibly one of the most touted curcumin health benefits is its powerful anti-inflammatory property.
 By helping to kick inflammation to the curb, turmeric and curcumin can do wonders for the skin, joints, gastrointestinal tract and so much more.

 While a healthy amount of inflammation is crucial for keeping bad bacteria (i.e., pathogens that cause illness) in check, when inflammation gets out of hand for an extended period of time, this can lead to short and long term health problems.
 An excessive amount of chronic inflammatory stress associated with a hyperactive immune system can wreak havoc on the body’s systems.
 Long-term inflammation has been correlated with inflammatory diseases such as psoriasis, arthritis, inflammatory bowel disease, and Alzheimer’s disease.

-Luckily, curcumin supplements can help to play a significant role in keeping inflammation at bay!
+Luckily, curcumin supplements like Premium Curcumin Turmeric can help to play a significant role in keeping inflammation at bay!
 At a molecular level, curcumin has been shown to block an important pro-inflammatory nuclear factor known as NF-kB.
 By thwarting this molecule, curcumin prevents it from traveling into the nuclei of the cells and turning on pro-inflammatory genes.
 Studies show that this particular property of curcumin might even make it more powerful than well known anti-inflammatory drugs such as aspirin and ibuprofen.
 This means that supplementing with curcumin can promote faster skin healing in those suffering from psoriasis or chronic acne, faster reduction in joint pain in arthritic individuals, and strengthened intestinal mucosa in patients with inflammatory bowel disease.
 Better yet, curcumin is all natural and does not have any adverse side effects (unless taken in excess).